pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 1. Start Cemu
 2. Ensure that in Options, Separate GamePad view is checked.
 3. On your Steam Deck, start Moonlight, then start either the Cemu application we set up earlier, or the Virtual Desktop app.
 This should create a virtual second monitor.
 4. Find the GamePad view window, then drag it over to the second monitor.
 Then maximize it.
+If this is your first time using a second monitor, drag the window past the right side of your screen.
+It should "overflow" into the second monitor, which should be showing on the Steam Deck.
 5. Start your game.
 Once your game has loaded, click on the GamePad view window, then press Alt + Enter to set it to full screen.
 6. Click the main emulator window on your main monitor, then press Alt + Enter to put that in full screen too.